Here are questions to ask your banking representative about checking account fees, minimum balance, and mobile apps.

 3. Can I get my paycheck early?

-Some checking accounts, such as Fifth Third Momentum® Checking with Early Pay, allow you to get access to the funds in your paycheck up to two days before they’ve cleared in your account if you sign up for direct deposit, for free.
-This can help with cash flow needs and provide an opportunity to start earning interest earlier.
+Some checking accounts, such as Fifth Third Momentum® Checking or Fifth Third Express Banking®, allow you to get access to the funds in your paycheck up to two days before they’ve cleared in your account if you sign up for direct deposit, for free.
+Early Pay can help with cash flow needs and provide an opportunity to start earning interest earlier.

 4. Is there a banking app?